 Amie Heenan: Women’s bodies change throughout the course of their lives so I recommend getting a good fitting every year.
 It’s the best way to find out what shape works best for you.
 Bras are all different and depending on the style and even the colour, you could be five different sizes.

 At Melmira our fitters train for three months.
 They’re incredibly knowledgeable about what’s current and what different body types need.
 They’re also good listeners!
 We work one on one with our clients and before anything happens we ask a lot of questions.
-A 15 year old has different needs from someone whose just has a baby.
+A 15-year-old has different needs from someone who just has a baby.

 What Exactly Happens At A Bra Fitting?

 AH: Our role is to offer advice and to educate women about bras.
 A good fitting takes at least 30 minutes.
 Our fitters don’t use a measuring tape.
 We ask you to lift your arms and we feel your rib cage over your clothes.
 We also look at your bust line and at the projection of the breast.
 Then we go to the stock room and pull a bra we’d like you to start with and ask a lot of questions: How are you feeling?
 What feels comfortable and what doesn’t?